ujjwalm29/movie-search/level_4_embeddings_and_semantic_search/README.md

 ❗Semantic search is relatively straightforward to implement for small projects and applications.
 Unfortunately, it doesn't _solve_ search relevance issues and relevance engineering is very much required.
 One might say relevance engineering is even more important since the embeddings models essentially behave like black boxes(we don't know _why_ they do what they do).

+Check out the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard) on huggingface for the best embedding models.